Dreezy305/Game-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a dashboard application that displays data from REST API.
 In this app, there are user and games menu.
 The user menu navigates to the user page where user data is dispayed on a table and vice versa.
-This application utilizes React, Typescript, Material UI (MUI), React Pro Sidebar Axios, React Query, Formik, and Dayjs libraries.

-## Lbraries
+## LIBRARIES

 - Material UI
 - React Pro Sidebar